JoergBitzer/AudioDevOrga/installReadMe.md

     * Apple:
         * Reaper (cost 60$)

-For effects find a nice Synth as Source
+3. For effects find a nice Synth as Source
-Free and very good: https://surge-synthesizer.github.io and for all plattforms (including Linux)
+        Free and very good: https://surge-synthesizer.github.io
+        and for all plattforms (including Linux)

-### plattform dependent code in cmake
+### plattform dependent code in cmake (usually not necessary)
 check with IF(CMAKE_SYSTEM_NAME STREQUAL Linux)

-und ENDIF()
+and ENDIF()

 possible CMAKE_SYSTEM Werte
 Windows   Windows (Visual Studio, MinGW GCC)